-The Hearing Officer will prepare a written determination regarding the findings of fact and the determination regarding responsibility for each allegation.
-Where applicable, the written decision of the Sanctioning Officer regarding sanctions and remedies will be attached to or incorporated into the written determination prepared by the Hearing Officer.
-The required content of the written determination of the Hearing Officer is set forth in the Hearing Procedures for the Adjudication of Federal Rule Sexual Misconduct [pdf].
+Assistant Vice President for Human Resources, People & Organizational Effectiveness or designee The Hearing Officer will prepare a written determination regarding the findings of fact and the determination regarding responsibility for each allegation, with rationale and appeals information.
+Where applicable, the written decision of the Sanctioning Officer regarding Disciplinary Sanctions and/or Remedies will be attached to or incorporated into the written determination prepared by the Hearing Officer.